ernesto27/system-design/videostream/tutorial/tutorial.md

 }

 ```
-handlerTriggerS3Bucket is the handler that will be called when a new file is updated on the input-bucket,  firts we created some helper variables accesing the values that we define in the .env file,  make sure that the value of AWS_S3_BUCKET is the correct output-bucket.
+handlerTriggerS3Bucket is the handler that will be called when a new file is upload in the input-bucket, first we created some helper variables that access to the values defined in the .env file, important thing, make sure that the value of AWS_S3_BUCKET is the correct output-bucket, to prevent a infinit loop in our services.

-After create a new session using the SDK, this is the same code as the ECS container the did on the previous section,
+After create a new session using the AWS sdk, this is the same code as the ECS container the we did in the previous section,
 next we obtain the value of the record/file using the events.S3EventRecord type, call the GetObject method in order to retreived the object from S3.

-Call HeadObject method to get metadata of the object, this is only for debug purposes, we can see that value later in the CloudWatch logs.
+Next call HeadObject method to get metadata of the object, this is only for debug purposes, we will see that value later in the CloudWatch logs.

 We need to create a buffer variable to copy the value of the object S3 object, if no error happens on that call, we create and save a new file on the /tmp folder,   next call the converFile function created previously that runs the ffmpeg command,  if no error ocurred we read the output file that also is created in the /tmp folder and uploads the file video compress to the output-bucket.

-On main we update the function trigger that is called on the lambda.Start method.
+On main function we update the function trigger that is called on the lambda.Start method.

 Build and upload the image to the registry,  check the commands on the AWS dasboard ECR.